25 Ways to Start Paying off Debt NOW

 5. Re-work your budget.
 Or get a budget if you don’t already have one.
 Look at your budget line-by-line and consider dropping anything that isn’t a necessity.
 If you don’t know how to make a budget, it’s not as difficult as it seems.

 6. Lower or eliminate your TV bill.
 Drop the spendy satellite package and pick one of the best TV streaming services to slash your bill.
-Or trade it in altogether for Netflix or Amazon Prime.
+Or trade it in altogether for Netflix or an Amazon Fire TV Stick.

 We did this last year and saved over $750!
 If that doesn’t work then call your provider to see what they can do for you.
 I do this regularly with USAA and we often get something knocked off the bill.